Disability Plates & Placards

 If you or someone living in your home has a disability, you may be able to reserve a parking space near your home.

-Application for Personal Residential Permit for Reserved Parking Space ( IS-022) - PDF - PDF or visit a branch office to pick up a copy.
+- Download the Application for Personal Residential Permit for Reserved Parking Space ( IS-022) - PDF - PDF - 283.16 KBor visit a MVA branch office to request a copy of the application form

-Complete the application and submit it to the MVA Investigation and Security Services (ISS) Divison.
+- Submit your application to the MVA Investigation and Security Services (ISS) Division

-The application will be reviewed for any of the following conditions exist that may disqualify your request:
+Any of the following conditions may disqualify your request:

-- No member of your household has a Maryland registered vehicle; OR,
+- No member of your household has a Maryland registered vehicle

-- If your application is accepted, the MVA Investigation and Security Services (ISS) division will mail a medical certification form to your doctor to verify your disability.
+- The MVA Investigation and Security Services (ISS) division will mail a medical certification form to your doctor to verify your disability

 - In Baltimore County, the county traffic division makes the final decision on reserving a space and will notify you.